Behind the Elizabeth Collection: Reimagining Tudor Jewels for Today

 Colour, Character, and Contrast

-Elizabethan jewels were known for their drama: heavy gold, saturated colour, and bold silhouettes.
+Elizabethan jewels are known for their drama and opulence.
 Ours take a lighter, more wearable and modern approach.
 We've explored graduated pinks, reds, and blues in our rose rings and played with unusual gemstone pairings that feel both romantic and unexpected.
 We've also introduced metals that weren't available in the Elizabethan era: platinum and 18ct rose gold, to complement the colourful gems perfectly.
-It's our way of bringing a fresh balance to old ideas.

 Aril Jewels antique old cut diamond, pink sapphire & ruby Rose ring in 18k rose gold.
 Pictured on hand